 We reviewed our processes to ensure that employees with disabilities as well as the individual accommodation plan are taken into consideration with respect redeployment.
 Whenever an employee is redeployed to a new role as part of a redeployment, the needs of the employee are considered in order to determine if there are any additional adjustments needed.

-All existing employees were trained on the Customer Service Standard, Employment Standards and the Ontario Human Rights Code as it applies to people with disabilities.
+Employees were trained on the areas of the accessibility standards that are relevant to their work responsibilities.
+All employees were trained on the Customer Service Standard and the Ontario Human Rights Code as it applies to people with disabilities.
 We have made this training part of our onboarding process for all new hires and contractors.

 Section Two: Strategies and Actions Going Forward